 The site of highest importance for plant conservation is Monts de Cristal in Gabon, which has more than 3,000 plant species and 100 strict endemics.
-Important larger mammal populations include mandrill, black colobus, bongo and forest buffalo.
-The reptiles have high species richness, and contain seven strict endemic species, including the Apouh night frog and Perret’s shovelnose frog.
+Important larger mammal populations include mandrill, black colobus, bongo, and forest buffalo.
+The reptiles have high species richness and contain seven strict endemic species, including the Apouh night frog and Perret’s shovelnose frog.

 Logging concessions cover almost the entire ecoregion, including many protected areas, and pose a threat to the continued existence of primary stands of rainforest.
-In the central portion, human population is small, therefore, the threat from agricultural conversion is lower than in the rest of the ecoregion.
+In the central portion, the human population is small; therefore, the threat from agricultural conversion is lower than in the rest of the ecoregion.
 Logging has facilitated hunting, poaching, and the trade in bushmeat by providing markets, transport, and access to remote forests.
 Hunting is the main threat to larger mammals.
 Elephants, for example, are poached for their meat and ivory.

 1. Critical Ecosystem Partnership Fund.
 2015.
 Ecosystem Profile: Guinean Forests of West Africa Biodiversity Hotspot.

 2. World Wide Fund for Nature.
 2017.
 Coastal Forests Programme.
 [Online].
 [Accessed 10 January 2018].
 Available from: http://www.wwf-congobasin.org/where_we_work/cameroon/coastal_forests_programme/